gitzuzu/Task-4-Software-Construction-Tools-Memory-Scramble-Game/README.md

 - The project was developed using GitHub for version control and collaboration.
 - Multiple commits were made throughout development to properly track project progress.
-- The implementation focuses on simplicity, usability, and clean game interaction.
+- The implementation focuses on clean UI design, smooth gameplay, and maintainable code structure.
+- The project separates gameplay logic and UI styling into different files for better organization.